Oliveriver/5d-diplomacy-with-multiverse-time-travel/README.md

 Build/disband counts are per board.
 If a player controls fewer centres than they have units in one timeline but more in another, the difference does not cancel out: they must disband in the former and may build only in the latter.
 If they fail to enter enough disbands on a given board, units are removed from that board at random.

-If any board requires retreats, adjudication pauses for all board without retreats.
+If any board requires retreats, adjudication pauses for all boards without retreats.
 Retreats may only move to an adjacent region on the same board.

 #### Victory Condition